MicrosoftDocs/azure-docs/articles/virtual-machines/workloads/sap/hana-vm-operations.md

 #### Cost-conscious Azure Storage configuration
 The following table shows a configuration of VM types that customers commonly use to host SAP HANA on Azure VMs.
-There might be some VM types that might not meet all minimum criteria for SAP HANA.
+There might be some VM types that don't meet all minimum criteria for SAP HANA.
 There also might be some VM types that aren't officially supported with SAP HANA by SAP.
 So far, those VMs have performed fine for nonproduction scenarios.

 > [!NOTE]
 > For production scenarios, check whether a certain VM type is supported for SAP HANA by SAP in the [SAP documentation for IAAS](https://www.sap.com/dmc/exp/2014-09-02-hana-hardware/enEN/iaas.html).